Early immersion (foreign-language instruction)

 Early immersion is a method of teaching and learning a foreign language.
 It entails having a student undergo intense instruction in a foreign language, starting by age five or six.
 Frequently, this method entails having the student learn all or much of his or her various "regular" subject matter (such as mathematics and science) via the foreign language being taught.

+Bilingualism has been associated with a vast array of cognitive advantages.
+It often develops as a result of experiential factors that shape an individual's upbringing.
+People who are bilingual have been found to possess greater navigation ability with respect to diseases like Alzheimer's and exhibit greater competence when it comes to internal mental processes such as memory and self-control.
+These positive outcomes associated with being bilingual serve as a motivational factor underlying what is known as "bilingual education", wherein children's education is conducted using not one but two languages.
+Immersion in a foreign language, as defined above, is a subtype within the realm of bilingual education as a tool that effectively promotes proficiency in two languages.

 It has been found that students enrolled in an early-immersion program learn the language being taught at an almost-native proficiency by age 11.
 Such students do show a lagging behind their peers (that is, those peers who are not enrolled in an early-immersion program) in reading, spelling, punctuation, mathematics, and science for the first few years.
-However, such immersion-enrolled students do eventually catch up with their peers in the aforementioned areas (Baker, 1993).
+However, such immersion-enrolled students do eventually catch up with their peers in the aforementioned areas.

+Early immersion is considered a helpful tool to facilitate the reinstatement of languages that are approaching dormancy.
+It also has been found to have implications for strengthening and urging the prevalence of historic region-specific languages.
+This approach has its drawbacks such as intricacies relating to ideological perspectives, uniformity across different levels of education and resource allocation.
+These must be acknowledged while dealing with its application.
+However, overall, as a technique, early immersion, in the context of learning and being able to communicate using more than one language, has been broken down and explored through different lenses as well as critically considered.